 This month we are focusing on an affordable European sailing hotspot found inside and around the islands and waterways of a beautiful little country called Greece!
 The most significant charter base is in Alimos, Athens.
 This port makes a fantastic setting off point for sailing to the popular Cyclades Islands or the stunning Argo-Saronic islands.
 For the best adventure experience aboard a sailing vessel or yacht amongst the islands, SMB selects Globus Yachting as our favorite charter group and fleet of the month!

-Globus Yachting listed its fleet with Skippermyboat and they are quickly becoming a booking favorite.
+Globus Yachting has listed its fleet with Skippermyboat and are quickly becoming a booking favorite.
 Its vessels are available for charter all around the Greek islands and seldom other operators know the area quite like Globus Yachting.
-Their pristine sailboats, yachts, captains, and crew are highly recommended in the area due to vast years of operational experience in the chartering industry alongside their warm presence and sense of adventure.
-Passengers also compliment the companies in-depth knowledge of Greek history and tailored culture and experiences aboard.
+Their pristine sailboats, yachts, captains, and crew are highly recommended in the area with many years of operational experience in the charter industry alongside their warm presence and sense of adventure.
+Passengers have reviewed Globus Yachting with outstanding ratings that include the level of in-depth knowledge of Greek history and culture that compliment guest experiences.

 To view the Globus Yachting fleet available for charter in Greece, click here.